-- When a child is suspected of having a communicable disease, parents are contacted to consult with their pediatrician. - Parents must notify the school when a communicable disease is confirmed in their child. - A classroom notice is posted when there is an incidence of a communicable disease.
-A photo is taken of the classroom notice and posted on the particular classroom's Remini feed. - The Public Health Department is also notified of certain communicable diseases. - Additionally, a letter may be sent home to parents describing the symptoms to look for and the incubation period. - The child shall remain out of school until all symptoms are gone.
-The child's physician may provide contagious period recommendations. - At times Gan Ami policies may be stricter than physician recommendations.
-In this case Gan Ami policy supersedes physician recommendations. - Staff are subject to the same exclusion criteria.
+When a child is suspected of having a communicable disease, parents are contacted to consult with their pediatrician.
+Parents must notify the school when a communicable disease is confirmed in their child.
+A classroom notice is posted when there is an incidence of a communicable disease.
+A photo is taken of the classroom notice and posted on the classroom's Remini feed.
+The Public Health Department is also notified of certain communicable diseases.

+The child shall remain out of school until all symptoms are gone.
+The child's physician may provide contagious period recommendations.